Skip to main content

 • Paulina Velasquez, MD

-Paulina Velasquez, MD, St. Jude Department of Bone Marrow Transplantation and Cellular Therapy, has made significant contributions to the field of immunotherapy, developing novel T-cell therapy platforms for pediatric hematological malignancies.
-Her team is pursuing projects that address antigen discovery, tumor immune evasion, persistence and efficacy of CAR T cells and cell-cell interaction within the tumor microenvironment.
+Paulina Velasquez, MD, St. Jude Department of Bone Marrow Transplantation & Cellular Therapy, develops novel T-cell therapy platforms for pediatric hematological malignancies.
+Her team is pursuing projects that address antigen discovery, tumor immune evasion, persistence and efficacy of chimeric antigen receptor (CAR) T cells and cell-cell interaction within the tumor microenvironment.

 Close